simran200123/LMS/README.md

 Prerequisites
 Python Installation:

 Download and install Python from python.org.
 During installation, check "Add Python to PATH".

+Use a Virtual Environment
+To avoid global PATH issues, set up a virtual environment:

+1.Create the virtual environment copy and paste in terminal or command prompt
+  'python -m venv myenv'

+2.Activate it:
+  Command Prompt:
+  copy and paste in terminal or command prompt 'myenv\Scripts\activate'

 Install Django:

 Open Command Prompt or Terminal and run: